 The Judicial Assistants Unit consists of seven employees who support fifteen Circuit Judges and twenty-four Associate Judges, as well as the Administrative Office of the Nineteenth Judicial Circuit.
-These valuable staff members perform countless duties including: coordinating the schedules of thirty-nine (39) judges, fifty-two (52) traffic ticket writing agencies, and twenty-two (22) prosecuting agencies, spread over five (5) different campuses, including the Depke Juvenile Complex, the Lake County Court Complex, and three (3) branch court locations.
-In addition, support is provided to all four (4) court divisions: Criminal, Family, Juvenile and Law.
+These valuable staff members perform countless duties including: coordinating the schedules of thirty-nine (39) judges, seventy-one (71) traffic ticket writing agencies, and twenty (20) prosecuting agencies, spread over five (5) different campuses, including the Depke Juvenile Complex, the Lake County Court Complex, and three (3) branch court locations.
+In addition, support is provided to all three (3) divisions: Civil, Criminal and Consolidated Family Law.
 The Judicial Assistants have been cross-trained in other units of the Judicial Operations Division and provide support to these units on an as needed basis.

 The Administrative Office of the Nineteenth Judicial Circuit relies on the Judicial Assistants to perform a myriad of duties including:

 - Type judges’ case decisions, orders, juror letters, and correspondence;

 - Respond to inquiries (internal and external) received via mail, telephone, or e-mail;

 - Perform secretarial and general clerical duties;

 - Provide assistance to Jury Commission, Law Library and Kids' Korner;